-If you’re looking for accommodation in Lucerne, Château Gütsch will give you a taste of what it’s like to be royalty.
+If you’re looking for accommodation while in Lucerne, Switzerland, Château Gütsch will give you a taste of what it’s like to be royalty.

 A true 19th-century castle, the interior of this chateau was renovated to give guests the ultimate royal treatment.
 Enjoy rooms that look out directly over the town, lake and surrounding mountains, while relaxing in your cushy, spacious suite.

-Built right after Hofkirche, the Jesuit Church in Lucerne is also an attraction worth stopping in when you traverse through the city.
+Built right after Hofkirche, the Jesuit Church in Lucerne is also an attraction worth stopping in when you traverse through the old town of Lucerne.

 A Baroque-style structure, the Jesuit Church was built over the course of the 16th and 17th centuries, and was the first of its kind north of the Alps.
 Inside, you’ll find a beautiful and light atmosphere, with paintings on the ceiling and a lavish altar accented with gold.

 Located right on the river bank, this is a nice place to spend an afternoon getting some culture and sunshine at the same time.